Funny List of Useless New Year Resolutions

 New Year Hangover

-Of course there's a reason for my bitterness and cynicism here.
+Of course there is a reason for my bitterness and cynicism here.

-It's because every year I quietly think to myself there's a few things I should be doing to self improve.
+Every year I quietly think to myself there are a few things I should be doing to self improve.

 I don't need to commit to them publicly of course, but secretly I would like to quit smoking, get a better job, lose some weight, get healthy - and so on.

-And every year, come January - it's straight back to the same old habits.
+And every year, come January - straight back to the same old habits.

 Oh well... there's always next year.